-Functions are the basic building blocks in the programming languages.
-Suppose you are working on big projects and there might be a possibility that you want to perform the same operation again and again, in that case, we create functions and write that particular code inside that function.
+Functions are the basic building blocks in programming languages.
+Suppose you are working on big projects, and there might be a possibility that you want to perform the same operation, again and again; in that case, we create functions and write that particular code inside that function.

 Now we can use this function as many times as we want and perform that particular operation.
-For Example: in an e-commerce website you want to do a payment of a product you purchased, in that case we can write payment code in a function.
+For Example: in an e-commerce website, you want to do a payment for a product you purchased; in that case, we can write a payment code in a function.
 This function will be used again and again for all purchasing.
 Let’s look at a few stages on how to call a function in Python.

 How to Create Functions?

 There are two parts of the function, first, define the function and second calling a function.
 The functions which we make manually are called User-defined Functions.